 Did you know that black tea and green tea actually are derived from the same plant?
 The difference is in how the tea leaves are processed.
-Black tea leaves are fermented while green tea leaves are not.
-Black tea leaves unlike the green ones though are also a prebiotic which makes them excellent at promoting gut health!
-They also give a bit more caffeine than green tea which can help if you are feeling sluggish at the beginning of your IF process.
+Black tea leaves are fermented, while green tea leaves are not.
+Black tea leaves, unlike the green ones, though, are also prebiotic, which makes them excellent at promoting gut health!
+They also give a bit more caffeine than green tea, which can help if you are feeling sluggish at the beginning of your IF process.

-Ginger is great for soothing an upset stomach but in tea it can help increase satiety.
-As well, it has the ability to support digestion and increase the hardiness of the immune system.
+Ginger is excellent for soothing an upset stomach, but in tea, it can help increase satiety.
+As well, it can support digestion and increase the hardiness of the immune system.

-This is another tea that is caffeine-free, making it a great tea to drink in the evening.
+This is another caffeine-free tea, making it a great tea to drink in the evening.
 Roobios tea also is a great fasting support tea as it helps the body metabolize fat better.

 Mint has calming effects on the stomach because it improves digestion, reduces pain and inflammation.
-It can also relax the mind while it improves bad breath and boost immunity.
+It can also relax the mind while it improves bad breath and boosts immunity.